๐ The Browser Itself Becomes a Structural Planetary Observatory

 The tolerance criterion applied was whether boundaries remained within observable agreement - not bit-identical precision - consistent with the stated goal of observationally coherent deterministic realization.

-Sunrise and sunset continuity were compared against independently published post-event records (example shown in the Observational Continuity section below).
+Sunrise and sunset continuity were compared against independently published values retrieved after the corresponding event dates or event windows had passed.

 All realizations follow a deterministic execution pathway and remain replay-verifiable under repeated execution with the same file.